mathesar-foundation/mathesar-wiki/docs/team/worklogs/brent.md

 - Splitting findings into projects with 'themes' so we can prioritize.

+### Email/messages

+- composing email about need for coherent team-wide view of technical architecture.

 ### Marketing

 - Keeping an eye on Syften notifications